Welcome to Camp Safe Haven

 Encouragement, Empowerment, Enlightenment

-Over the past 15 years, the trained counselors at Camp Safe Haven have helped thousands of children and teens understand their feelings and work through them.
+have to be cared for by Haven Hospice in order for attendees to participate in the program.
 Attendance at camp will give participants the tools they need to acknowledge that a change in their life has occurred, to accept that change and to make adjustments.
 Achieving this level of understanding is a three-step approach:

-♥ Encouraging children and teens to deal with their feelings of loss.
+♥ Encouraging participants to deal with their feelings of loss.

-♥ Empowering children and teens to learn how to manage those feelings.
+♥ Empowering participants to learn how to manage those feelings.

-♥ Enlightening children and teens with the understanding that grieving is a natural
+♥ Enlightening participants with the understanding that grieving is a natural

 process and it’s okay to feel sad and to express their feelings.